BestTimesToVisit.com Logo

 Buses

-Tip:Use the PTV app for real-time information and route planning.
-Be aware that some bus routes can be slow due to traffic.
-Always validate your Myki card before boarding.
+Tip:Use the PTV app for real-time tracking and route planning.
+Be aware that some bus routes might be less frequent, especially outside peak hours.
+Always check the destination board before boarding to ensure you're on the correct bus.

-Cost:Fares vary depending on distance and demand.
-Surge pricing applies during peak hours and high demand.
+Cost:Prices vary depending on distance and demand; surge pricing applies during peak hours.

-Tip:Download the Uber or Ola app for easy booking.
-Confirm the fare before starting your journey.
-Consider using ride-sharing services during peak hours when taxis may be difficult to find.
+Tip:Download the Uber or Ola app.
+Confirm the fare before starting the journey.
+Consider using ride-sharing services for airport transfers for a more convenient and potentially cheaper option than taxis.

 Walking Tours